 According to the National Health Care Anti-Fraud Association, financial losses from health care fraud amount to tens of billions of dollars annually.
 Insurance companies aren’t nonprofits; their goal is to make money.
-When people suffer long-term health issues, insurers tend to focus on costs more than people.
+When people suffer from long-term health issues, insurers tend to focus on costs more than people.
 Unfortunately, this leads to issues of long-term care insurance bad faith.
 Long-term care is particularly susceptible to bad faith and fraud due to the length of the payout.
-If you or a loved one is suffering a long-term health crisis and the insurance company is working in bad faith, you need the help of an experienced attorney.
+If you or a loved one is suffering a long-term health crisis and the insurance company is working in bad faith, you need the help of an experienced San Diego long-term disability claim attorney.

 According to the American Association for Long-Term Care Insurance, the older population will double in 2030 from where it was in 2000.
 An estimated 10 million Americans needed long-term care in 2000, and, considering the rise in the number of aging Americans, those stats will certainly rise in the next few years.
 With the growing number of adults who need care, insurance companies may work to avoid as many payments as possible.